Social media redemption: Why are some celebrities forgiven and others are not?

 Living in a digital age means that the world is quite literally at our fingertips.
 Our phones have become more like limbs than technological devices and it’s rare an occasion we’re seen without them.
 Our virtual reputations are often just as important to us as our IRL ones and the rise of social media and “cancel culture” has only fanned the flames of our online obsession.

-Last week, Chrissy Teigen had her ten-year-old Tweets brought back to the surface by a victim of her bullying, Courtney Stodden.
-The Tweets were frankly cruel and abusive and they speak to a slut-shaming culture that we simply would not tolerate in 2021.
-Teigen absolutely deserves to be chastised for her comments, but what punishment will be sufficient?
-Financially speaking, her Craving range has been dropped by US department stores Target and Macys and according to Page Six, an imminent deal with Bloomingdales has also been axed.
+Take Chrissy Teigen, for example, who had ten-year-old tweets brought back to the surface by a victim of her bullying, Courtney Stodden.
+The Tweets were frankly cruel and abusive and they speak to a slut-shaming culture that we simply would not tolerate in 2022.
+Teigen absolutely deserved to be chastised for her comments, but what punishment will be sufficient?
+Financially speaking, her Craving range was dropped by US department stores Target and Macys and according to Page Six, a deal with Bloomingdales was also axed in light of the situation.

 The argument is not that she should be forgiven immediately, but more how is that achieved and who grants it.